formidablejs/formidablejs.org/docs/frontend.md

 Formidable provides an Inertia Adapter through [Laravel Mix](https://github.com/JeffreyWay/laravel-mix).

 [Laravel Mix](https://github.com/JeffreyWay/laravel-mix) is a package developed by [Laracasts](https://laracasts.com/) creator Jeffrey Way.
-It provides a fluent API for defining webpack build steps for your Laravel and Formidable applications using several common CSS and JavaScript pre-processors.
+It provides a fluent API for defining webpack build steps for your Laravel and Formidable applications using several common CSS, TypeScript and JavaScript pre-processors.

-In other words, Mix makes it a cinch to compile and minify your application's CSS and JavaScript files.
+In other words, Mix makes it a cinch to compile and minify your application's CSS, TypeScript and JavaScript files.
 Through simple method chaining, you can fluently define your asset pipeline.
 For example:

 ```js title=webpack.mix.js
 mix.ts('resources/js/app.ts', 'public/js')